Member agencies

 Austin Water (AW) takes on climate change through planning, conservation, wildland protection and greenhouse gas (GHG) reduction, including:

-• Prioritizing efforts to enhance equity.
+- Prioritizing efforts to enhance equity.
 In 2021, AW helped develop the city-wide Climate Equity Plan, which aims to equitably reach net-zero community-wide GHG emissions by 2040.
-AW is also evaluating ways to improve equitable implementation of its programs and developing an equity tool to use in Water Forward updates.
+AW developed an equity tool to use in Water Forward updates and continues to evaluate ways to improve equitable implementation of its programs.

 Climate change is both a city and a utility priority.
 AW continues to look for opportunities to strengthen its approaches to prepare for and address it.